Xofredlum/FreDock/README.md

 # Philosophy

-FreDock is built around a simple philosophy:
+FreDock is built around a simple idea.

-Keep things lightweight.

-Keep things fast.

-Keep things portable.

-Do one thing…

-Do it well.
+> **Simple to use.
+Powerful when you need it.**

+The Visual Button Editor makes FreDock accessible to everyone.

+The INI file remains available for advanced users.

 ---

 # Roadmap

-Future ideas include:
+Ideas currently under consideration:

-- Search
+- 🔍 Search
-- Categories
+- 📂 Categories
-- Favorites
+- ⭐ Favorites
-- Drag & Drop editor
+- 🔀 Drag & Drop button reordering
-- Graphical button editor

 Suggestions are always welcome.